YAMEROOOO/plover-german-syllatype/README.md

 Another problem occurs with the word "siel" which requires the same inputs as "seil" (`SEIR>`).
 Thus, every "ie" needs to be stroked as `AE` instead of `EI` (a pony for this are english words like "beamer", where the "ea" sounds like a german "ie" as in "biegen").

 Lastly words with "oi", "uo" or "ou" can be differentiated from "o" with the `*`-key.
-There are only a handful of word with these combinations but here are some examples: gouda would be `K*IU*/<T*A`, quotient would be `FTIU*/<TAENT` and konvoi would be `KIUN/<PFNIU*`.
-This rule does not apply for "io" since these are always split into two syllables (e.g. vision being `PFNI/<SI/<IUN`).
+There are only a handful of word with these combinations but here are some examples: "gouda" would be `K*IU*/<T*A`, "quotient" would be `FTIU*/<TAENT` and "konvoi" would be `KIUN/<PFNIU*`.
+This rule does not apply for "io" since these are always split into two syllables (e.g. "vision" being `PFNI/<SI/<IUN`).

 Here are all the combinations from this chapter: